shaik1002/biggitlabbomb/doc/ci/yaml/index.md

 ### `after_script`

-> - Running `after_script` commands for canceled jobs [introduced](https://gitlab.com/groups/gitlab-org/-/epics/10158) in GitLab 17.0.
+> - Running `after_script` commands for cancelled jobs [introduced](https://gitlab.com/groups/gitlab-org/-/epics/10158) in GitLab 17.0.

 Use `after_script` to define an array of commands to run last, after a job's `before_script` and `script` sections complete. `after_script` commands also run when:

-- The job is canceled while the `before_script` or `script` sections are still running.
+- The job is cancelled while the `before_script` or `script` sections are still running.
 - The job fails with failure type of `script_failure`, but not [other failure types](#retrywhen).

 **Keyword type**: Job keyword.
 You can use it only as part of a job or in the